NVIDIA/aistore/docs/cli/auth.md

 `ais auth login [-p USER_PASS] USER_NAME [--expire EXPIRATION_TIME]`

 Issue a token for a user.
-After successful login, the user's token is saved to CLI configuration directory (typically `~/.config/ais/`) with a filename `auth.token`.
+After successful login, the user's token is saved to CLI configuration directory (typically `~/.config/ais/cli/`) under `auth.token` filename.

 Subsequent `ais` commands automatically load and use the token for requests to the AIS cluster.
 The saved token can be used by other applications, like `curl`.
 Please see [AuthN documentation](/docs/authn.md) for how to use AuthN API directly.